 Cervical Adenopathy: Right anterior cervical adenopathy secondary to metastatic cancer.

 Cervical Adenopathy: Massive right side cervical adenopathy secondary to metastatic squamous cell cancer originating from this patient's oropharynx.

 External structures: Briefly examine the outer structures, paying particular attention to any skin changes suggestive of cancer (e.g basal cell, melanoma, squamous cell), a common asymptomatic abnormality affecting this sun exposed area.
 If the patient has pain, try to identify its precise location.
-Infection within the external canal, for example, may cause discharge from the ear as well as pain on manipulation of any of the external structures.
+Infection within the external canal (otitis externa), may cause discharge, and pain when the ear lobe and tragus are manipulated.

 Otoscopy: The otoscope allows you to examine the external canal, the structure that connects the outside world with the middle ear, as well as the ear drum and a few inner ear structures.
 Proceed as follows:

 - Put the otoscopic head on your oto-opthalmoscopic.
 It should easily twist

 - Place one of the disposable specula on the end of the scope.